Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 A lot of time and money often goes into choosing an engagement ring, but men’s wedding bands are just as important.
 Some might be surprised to learn there are lots of options for men's wedding rings.
 There are several styles and metals available to help ensure you have a ring that’s both comfortable and stylish.
 Check out our list of best men’s wedding bands of 2021.

 Men’s wedding bands come in a variety of precious metals, including platinum, white gold, yellow gold, rose gold, tungsten carbide, titanium, and palladium.

 The most common metals used for making wedding bands are:

 White gold rings are made mostly of pure gold mixed with other metals like silver and nickel.
-Men’s wedding bands often come in 14K or 18K white gold, like this comfort fit ring that's available in both.
+Men’s wedding bands often come in 14K or 18K white gold, like this comfort fit ring from Blue Nile that's available in both.
 White gold is more affordable than platinum and offers a classic look.

 Palladium is a silvery-white metal that’s both durable and lightweight.
 Due to its rarity, palladium can sometimes be more expensive than platinum.
 There’s usually a smaller number of palladium male wedding bands available, so it can be harder to shop for.

 Cobalt resembles white gold or platinum in color, but is much more durable and also more affordable.
 Sometimes referred to as cobalt chrome, these rings are made of a cobalt alloy that often includes nickel, tungsten, and iron.
-This matte modern cobalt ring is a perfect example of a classic-looking ring that will hold up well to everyday wear.
+This matte modern cobalt ring from Blue Nile is a perfect example of a classic-looking ring that will hold up well to everyday wear.